Dam 999: Controversies

 The Dravida Munnetra Kazhagam (DMK) complained that the film is based on the Mullaperiyar Dam dispute between Tamil Nadu and Kerala.
-The DMK party chief M. Karunanidhi urged the Tamil Nadu chief minister J. Jayalalitha to ban the movie considering "people's safety".
+The DMK party chief M. Karunanidhi urged the Tamil Nadu chief minister J. Jayalalithaa to ban the movie considering "people's safety".
 A day before its scheduled release on 25 November, the film was banned by the State Government of Tamil Nadu on the grounds that the release would disturb the cordial relations between Tamil Nadu and Kerala.

 Challenging the Tamil Nadu government's ban on screening of his film Dam 999 in the State, Producer-director Sohan Roy, on 30 November 2011, moved to the Supreme Court with writ petition, questioning the subjective satisfaction of the Chief Minister (on whose directions the impugned 24 November order was passed), arrived on "narrow political objectives."
 He said the order had no constitutional, much less legal, basis.

 He said the State suspended the screening of the Hollywood movie without hearing him or affording him an opportunity for clarification.
 The "arbitrary, unilateral and unjustified act" violated his fundamental right to freedom guaranteed under Article 19(1) (a).

 Explaining the contents of the film, he said it "spreads the message about the consequences of dam disasters around the world."

 In response to this on 8 December 2011, the Supreme Court asked the Tamil Nadu government to hear the objections of Sohan Roy on 12 December and pass appropriate orders by 16 December.

 The Supreme Court on 24 January 2013 dismissed filmmaker Sohan Roy's petition challenging a further extension of the ban by the Tamil Nadu government on screening of this film in the State.
 It further added, "the people are expecting this issue [of the Mullaperiyar dam] will be resolved.
 At this stage, why should we aggravate the situation not only in Tamil Nadu but also in Kerala?
 We can’t close our eyes to the objections and decide the case purely on legal aspects.
 We have to respect the sentiments of the people".